Logistics · Country Guide

 Insurance

-For European Netherlands cold-water and tidal diving, choose insurance that covers recompression treatment, search-and-rescue, and trip interruption.
-For the Caribbean Netherlands, prioritize medical evacuation coverage in addition to hyperbaric care.
-Dive-specific insurance (such as DAN) is a common choice for traveling divers and freedivers.
+For cold-water and tidal diving, choose insurance that covers recompression treatment, search-and-rescue, and trip interruption.
+Dive-specific insurance such as DAN is common among frequent divers and freedivers.

 Packing list